Royce Capital Fund-Small-Cap Portfolio Manager Commentary

 Important Performance and Expense Information

 All performance information reflects past performance, is presented on a total return basis, reflects the reinvestment of distributions, and does not reflect the deduction of taxes that a shareholder would pay on fund distributions or the redemption of fund shares.
 Past performance is no guarantee of future results.
 Investment return and principal value of an investment will fluctuate, so that shares may be worth more or less than their original cost when redeemed.
 Current month-end performance may be higher or lower than performance quoted and may be obtained at www.royceinvest.com.
 The Fund's total returns do not reflect any deduction for charges or expenses of the variable contracts investing in the Fund.
-Gross operating expenses reflect the Fund's total gross operating expenses for the Investment Class and include include management fees and other expenses.
-Net operating expenses reflect contractual fee waivers and/or expense reimbursements.
-All expense information is reported as of the Fund’s most current prospectus.
-Royce has contractually agreed, without right of termination, to waive fees and/or reimburse expenses to the extent necessary to maintain the Investment Class's net annual operating expenses (excluding brokerage commissions, taxes, interest, litigation expenses, acquired fund fees and expenses, and other expenses not borne in the ordinary course of business) at or below 1.08% through April 30, 2023.
+Operating expenses reflect the Fund's total annual operating expenses for the Investment Class as of the Fund’s most current prospectus and include include management fees and other expenses.

 Current month-end performance may be obtained at our Prices and Performance page.